Nagoya Quick Guide

 Suggested Side Trips from Nagoya

 Matsumoto Castle: one of the few surviving castles from the feudal era, Matsumoto Castle is known as Crow Castle.
 Matsumoto is well placed if you’re looking for a good stop on an alternative route between Tokyo and Nagoya, being 2-3 hours from each by limited express train.
-Search Agoda for hotels in Matsumoto, and you can also use Matsumoto as a jumping off point to reach Kamikochi in the Alps; again, see more ideas here for visiting the Japan Alps.
+Search Hotels Combined for hotel deals in Matsumoto, and you can also use Matsumoto as a jumping off point to reach Kamikochi in the Alps; again, see more ideas here for visiting the Japan Alps.

 Kyoto: far surpassed by Tokyo these days in terms of size, the old capital Kyoto remains a living treasure of Japanese history and traditional culture (while still being a sizeable modern Japanese city).
 It’s only 35 to 50 minutes from Nagoya to Kyoto by bullet train so you could feasibly visit on a day trip from Nagoya (especially if you’re using the JR Pass), though of course it’s better to visit for at least a few days.
 For more on Kyoto see here